jolespin/veba/DEVELOPMENT.md

 ##### Realse v1.0.4
 * Added `biopython` to `VEBA-assembly_env` which is needed when running `MEGAHIT` as the scaffolds are rewritten and [an error](https://github.com/jolespin/veba/issues/17) was raised. [aea51c3](https://github.com/jolespin/veba/commit/aea51c3e0b775aec90f7343f01cad6911f526f0a)
 * Updated Microeukaryotic protein database to exclude a few higher eukaryotes that were present in database, changed naming scheme to hash identifiers (from `cat reference.faa | seqkit fx2tab -s -n > id_to_hash.tsv`).
 Switching database from [FigShare](https://figshare.com/articles/dataset/Microeukaryotic_Protein_Database/19668855) to [Zenodo](https://zenodo.org/record/7485114#.Y6vZO-zMKDU).
+Uses database version `VDB_v3` which has the updated microeukaryotic protein database (`VDB-Microeukaryotic_v2`)

 ___

 ##### Release v1.0.3e